bitpay/bitcore/README.md

 # Local  data

-Copayers store their extended private key and their copayer's extended public key locally.
+Copayers store their extended private key and their copayers' extended public key locally.
 We call this the ``Wallet Critical Data``.
 Extended private keys are never sent to the server.

 # Password protection